ParrotSec/linux-parrot/Documentation/virt/kvm/api.rst

 the entire memory slot size.
 Any object may back this memory, including anonymous memory, ordinary files, and hugetlbfs.

+On architectures that support a form of address tagging, userspace_addr must be an untagged address.

 It is recommended that the lower 21 bits of guest_phys_addr and userspace_addr be identical.
 This allows large pages in the guest to be backed by large pages in the host.